 Every year, beach-nesting species like the Least Tern and Black Skimmer take on long journeys from their wintering grounds in the Caribbean and South America venturing to their nesting grounds all along the Atlantic seaboard.
 They will continue the voyage until they finally find a suitable place to nest, a location which must be both near a food source and undisturbed by humans.

-The south end of Wrightsville Beach, N.C. is a favorite among many beach-nesting birds.
-Each summer, nesting shorebirds arrive to raise the next generation of chicks.
+Audubon's bird sanctuary at the south end of Wrightsville Beach, N.C. is a favorite among many beach-nesting birds.
+Each summer, nesting species arrive to raise the next generation of chicks.

 Who to Spot at the Beach